Replace Your Storage Heaters

 An average well-insulated semi-detached 3-bedroom property would spend an estimated £1,900 on heating and hot water per year and produces around 4,479 of CO2e per year

 LPG Gas Heating uses a stand wet radiator system and a boiler similar to the one used on mains gas.
 However, you have to have a large storage tank in your garden that you rent from your gas supplier, you also have to rely on fuel deliveries.
 The same 3-bedroom property as above would spend £1000 a year on heating and Hot water and produces around 3,415 of CO2e per year

 Compare these to a highly efficient Air source heat pump system installed in the same property and the yearly running cost would plummet to £660 and produces 1,658 of CO2e per year.
 You would also have full time and temperature control 24 hours of the day.

-Energy usage and carbon emissions figures taken from an energy assessment on a 3 bedroom, well insulated semi detached property.
+Energy usage and carbon emissions figures are taken from an energy assessment on a 3 bedroom, well-insulated semi-detached property.
 Figures produced using SAP 9.94 software.

-Renewable heat incentive figures taken from the MCS 031 system performance estimate for the same property.
+Renewable heat incentive figures are taken from the MCS 031 system performance estimate for the same property.